Strategy-proof allocation with outside option: Applications

 \subsection{Two-sided matching}

-We use Theorem \ref{thm2} and its corollaries to explain existing results in two different matching models.
-In many-to-one matching with contracts, the doctor-optimal stable mechanism (DOSM) finds a stable matching that Pareto dominates every other stable matching.
-It is known that substitutability, law of aggregate demand (LAD), and irrelevance of rejected contracts (IRC) for hospitals' choice functions are sufficient and in some sense also necessary for the existence of stable matchings and the existence and strategy-proofness of DOSM \citep{hatfield2005matching,aygun2013matching}.
-Actually, under those assumptions DOSM is the only stable and strategy-proof mechanism.
-When only substitutability and IRC are assumed, DOSM exists but may not be strategy-proof, and when only IRC is assumed, stable mechanisms may not exist.
-Interestingly, \cite{hirata2017stable} (HK for short) prove that the uniqueness of stable and strategy-proof mechanisms and the special role of DOSM hold more fundamentally than what the literature believed before.
-Only assuming IRC, HK prove that there is at most one stable and strategy-proof mechanism, and when DOSM exists, it is the only candidate.
-HK also propose a notion of \textit{non-wastefulness} (different than the notion in the object assignment model), and prove that any non-wasteful and strategy-proof mechanism is not strictly Pareto dominated by any other individually rational (for both doctors and hospitals) and strategy-proof mechanism.
+In this subsection we use Lemma \ref{thm2} to unify the results in two matching models.
+Mechanisms in these models are deterministic.
+In the \textbf{first} model known as many-to-one matching with contracts, a lot of attention in the literature has been paid to the existence and strategy-proofness of stable mechanisms.
+It is well-known that substitutability, law of aggregate demand (LAD), and irrelevance of rejected contracts (IRC) of hospitals' choice functions are sufficient and in some sense necessary for the existence and strategy-proofness of the doctor-optimal stable mechanism (DOSM), which finds the Pareto optimal stable matching for doctors \citep{hatfield2005matching,aygun2013matching}.
+Actually, under these assumptions DOSM is the only stable and strategy-proof mechanism.
+However, if only substitutability and IRC are assumed, DOSM exists but may not be strategy-proof, and if only IRC is assumed, stable mechanisms may not exist.

+Surprisingly, \cite{hirata2017stable} (HK for short) prove that the uniqueness of stable and strategy-proof mechanisms and the special role of DOSM hold more fundamentally than what the literature believed before.
+Only assuming IRC, HK prove that there is at most one stable and strategy-proof mechanism, and if DOSM exists, it is the only candidate.
+HK also propose a notion of \textit{non-wastefulness} (different than the notion in the object assignment model), and prove that a non-wasteful and strategy-proof mechanism is not strictly Pareto dominated by any other individually rational (for both doctors and hospitals) and strategy-proof mechanism.
 Under IRC, stable mechanisms are non-wasteful.
+So a stable and strategy-proof mechanism is not strictly Pareto dominated by any other individually rational and strategy-proof mechanism.

-\begin{proposition}[\cite{hirata2017stable}] In many-to-one matching with contracts, under IRC, (1) there is at most one stable and strategy-proof mechanism, and if the doctor-optimal stable mechanism exists, it is the only candidate; (2) a non-wasteful and strategy-proof mechanism is not Pareto dominated by any other individually rational and strategy-proof mechanism. \end{proposition}
+\begin{proposition}[\cite{hirata2017stable}] In the many-to-one matching with contracts model, under IRC: \begin{itemize} \item There is at most one stable and strategy-proof mechanism, and if DOSM exists, it is the only candidate;

+\item A non-wasteful and strategy-proof mechanism is not strictly Pareto dominated by any other individually rational and strategy-proof mechanism. \end{itemize} \end{proposition}